MorganSHUni/psp-work-diary-demo/Week1Summary.md

 - Complete flowchart map of the system (task given to Deeshan)

 ### Issues
-We had trouble meeting with our old teammates, and eventually we got reassigned.
+- We had trouble meeting with our old teammates, and eventually we got reassigned.
-Billy forgot to turn up to our friday 24/01/2024 meeting, but issue was quickly resolved, as we discussed it, and agreed he'd complete the use cases and user personas.
+- Billy forgot to turn up to our friday 24/01/2024 meeting, but issue was quickly resolved, as we discussed it, and agreed he'd complete the use cases and user personas.
+- No ongoing issues to resolve.